 #40 As far as we could check, there aren’t ATM costs and credit and debit cards are widely accepted in both Northern Ireland and the Republic of Ireland.

-However, note that you’ll probably need to withdraw money in a foreign account, and it’s possible that your bank charges you, one or several fees.
+However, note that you’ll probably need to withdraw money in a foreign currency, and it’s possible that your bank charges you, one or several fees.